gustavocr19-developer/ReCaptcha-API/README.md

 ### Third step : Adding reCAPTCHA in your Front-end code

+#### ALL STEPS DESCRIBED IN THIS THIRD STEP, THERE ARE IN FOLDER PAGES/INDEX.JS

 - Run command:
   npm install --save react-google-recaptcha
 - In your code : import ReCAPTCHA from "react-google-recaptcha"